-Sexual Assault is a crime!
-It is defined as the intentional sexual contact, characterized by use of force, physical threat or abuse of authority or when the victim does not or cannot consent.
+Sexual assault is a criminal act that is defined as the intentional sexual contact, characterized by use of force, physical threat or abuse of authority or when the victim does not or cannot consent.
 Sexual assault includes rape, non-consensual sodomy (oral or anal sex), indecent assault (unwanted, inappropriate sexual contact or fondling) or attempts to commit these acts.
+(MCO 1752.5B)

 Victims of sexual assault have two reporting options:

-Unrestricted Reporting -This option is recommended for victims of sexual assault who desire an official law enforcement investigation.
-Additionally, the same support services (medical, counseling, P.E.R.K) are afforded to victims who chose this option as well as advocacy.
-When selecting unrestricted reporting, victims should use current reporting channels, (UVA, chain of command, healthcare personnel, law enforcement or SARC).
-Details regarding the incident will be limited to only those personnel who have a legitimate need to know.
+Unrestricted Reporting - Is recommended for victims of sexual assault who desire all of the available supportive services (medical treatment, counseling, advocacy services) and an official law enforcement investigation.
+When selecting unrestricted reporting, victims should use current reporting channels, (SARC, SAPR VA, chain of command, HCP or law enforcement).
+Details of the incident will be limited to those who have a legitimate need to know.